qwfwq/jquery-sticky-table-header/README.md

 Along with the small js plugin file in this repro is a small demo.

-This approach has not been tested in IE < 10 and as such I would assume it doesn't work in legacy IE browsers.
+This plugin has not been tested in IE < 10 and as such I would assume it doesn't work in legacy IE browsers.
 This has been tested in Chrome 46, Firefox 41 and IE 10/11.

+The plugin was developed against jquery-2.1.4.